 Unfortunately, there is no one food or nutrient that holds the answer to preventing or reversing cardiovascular disease.
 Although a healthy diet is important, other lifestyle changes required include engaging in regular exercise activities that you enjoy, maintaining a healthy weight, not smoking and limiting alcohol consumption7.
 Any major dietary change should be supervised by a qualified Healthcare Professional.

 Quorn® products can play a key role in a healthy and balanced diet for vegans, veggies, and meat-eaters alike!
 Thanks to its meat-like texture, it’s easy to swap out meat for Quorn in family favourites such as Spaghetti Bolognese, Chilli or Tikka Curry.
-If your client is not ready to make the full switch just yet, click here to explore our Sustainable Eats tool and see the nutritional improvements and sustainability wins you can have – even when you go 50:50!

 Whether you’re interested in incorporating Quorn mycoprotein into your diet or looking to support clients we have a range of resources for you.
 Our resources are free to browse, download and use and have been factchecked by our nutrition experts.
 Want to know what experts we work with?
 Click here to go to our dedicated Meet The Experts page.

 Last updated January 2021.
 Next review due January 2022.

 Research and evidenceExplore all research and evidence

 - British Heart Foundation.
 2020.
 Heart Statistics Publications. [online].
 [Accessed 25th November 2020].
 Available at: https://www.bhf.org.uk/what-we-do/our-research/heart-statistics/heart-statistics-publications.

 - British Heart Foundation.
 2020.
 Risk Factors. [online].
 [Accessed 25th November 2020].
 Available at: https://www.bhf.org.uk/informationsupport/risk-factors.